canonical/certification-docs/Policy_Guide.rst

 * Memory technology updates (e.g DDR3 to DDR4)

-* Changing an on-board device
+* Changing an on-board device, on-board meaning soldered to the main or daughter board.
+Changing out a PCIe or Mezzanine device may require testing of the new device, but will not trigger a full recertification.

 The following are examples of things that do not require re-certification (again, this list is not limited to the following):